 A report of the project has been produced; download the project report.

-Head Coach aims to bring together multidisciplinary experts across education/health/sport/business to improve children’s mental health and wellbeing through movement.
+Stormbreak aims to bring together multidisciplinary experts across education/health/sport/business to improve children’s mental health and wellbeing through movement.
 It will equip children with sustainable skills and coping strategies to deal with growth into adulthood.
 Teachers will be enabled to encourage mentally healthy movement throughout the school day.
 The project is focussed on school cultural change, through working with stakeholders to ensure training and resources provided to schools is sustainable.
-The funding will support the project’s start-up, with later plans to obtain charitable status and grow into a sustainable model, offering professional development and cultural change consultancy.
+The funding supported the project’s start-up, and enabled the team to obtain charitable status and grow into a sustainable model, offering professional development and cultural change consultancy.
+Visit the Stormbreak webpage.